-As of June 30, 2016, IEPA had made 827 loans pursuant to the Clean Water Program, and had more than 561 Clean Water Program loans outstanding (approximately \$2.397 billion).
-As of June 30, 2016, IEPA had made 536 loans pursuant to the Drinking Water Program, and had more than 471 Drinking Water Program loans outstanding (approximately \$755 million).
-These loans have been financed by federal capitalization grants, State matching funds, repayments under the SRF Programs and proceeds of obligations previously issued by the Authority to leverage available loan funds.
+As of June 30, 2017, IEPA had made 870 loans pursuant to the Clean Water Program, and had 509 Clean Water Program loans outstanding (approximately \$2.753 billion).
+As of June 30, 2017, IEPA had made 572 loans pursuant to the Drinking Water Program, and had 472 Drinking Water Program loans outstanding (approximately \$911 million).
+These loans have been financed by federal capitalization grants, State matching funds, loan repayments under the SRF Programs and proceeds of obligations previously issued by the Authority to leverage available loan funds.
 See "STATE OF ILLINOIS SRF PROGRAMS" herein.
-The Initial Pledged Agreements represent approximately 70% of the aggregate principal amount of the presently outstanding Clean Water Program and Drinking Water Program loans.
+As of June 30, 2017, the Initial Pledged Agreements represented approximately 71% of the aggregate principal amount of the outstanding Clean Water Program and Drinking Water Program loans.
 No payment defaults have occurred under any of the Initial Pledged Agreements.

-The Master Trust Agreement was executed and delivered and the Series 2013 Bonds were issued as part of the State's "Clean Water Initiative to Expand Funding for Wastewater and Drinking Water Projects for Illinois Communities" which, among other things, promoted the SRF Programs to potential participants.
+The Master Trust Agreement was executed and delivered, the Series 2013 Bonds and the Series 2016 Bonds were issued, and the Series 2017 Bonds are being issued as part of the State's "Clean Water Initiative to Expand Funding for Wastewater and Drinking Water Projects for Illinois Communities" which, among other things, promoted the SRF Programs to potential participants.

-Information concerning SRF Programs for State fiscal year 2015 are presented in APPENDIX B- "State of Illinois Environmental Protection Agency Financial Audit Fund 270 - Water Revolving Fund For The Year Ended June 30, 2015".
+Information concerning SRF Programs for State fiscal year 2016 are presented in APPENDIX B-"State of Illinois Environmental Protection Agency Financial Audit Fund 270 - Water Revolving Fund For The Year Ended June 30, 2016".